-In 1969, the “Tempoettes’ (high school ladies) were organized.
-These young women have had outstanding qualifications in academics, school and community service projects, sports, music and have proven to be highly accomplished.
-They serve as usherettes for the concerts and have assisted with other events for the Guild.
-In 1955, Patty Taliaferro created the annual Discover Music student concerts.
-The concerts were attended by students who were in in the third grade and have now expanded to include students in grades three through five as well as special education and home school students.
+In 1969, the Tempoettes were organized to give young women volunteer opportunities to serve as ushers during concerts and other Guild activities.
+As the “face of the Philharmonic”, the members of the Tempoettes grew to have a reputation of excellence in academics, sports, music, and community service.
+Then in 1955, Patty Taliaferro created the annual Discover Music Children’s Concerts with the purpose of educating and inspiring through live symphony orchestra performances.
+The first concerts were attended by only third grade students, but the program quickly expanded to include students in grades three through five as well as special education and home school students.
 These students come from the city of Abilene and the surrounding big country.

-The annual Ball was moved to the Abilene Civic Center in 1971 along with the introduction of the afternoon teas, for those who were unable to attend the ball and wanted to enjoy the atmosphere created by the decoration committee.
+In 1971, the annual Ball was moved to the Abilene Civic Center along with the introduction of the afternoon teas, for those who were unable to attend the ball but still wanted to enjoy the atmosphere created by the decoration committee.
 The Guild has always taken great pride in being known as creating the most elegant fundraising decor of all city events.
-In 1973, the first Silent Auction was introduced at the annual ball.
-This year also introduced the members to the first Guild newsletter, The Tempo.

-With the creativity of the Guild members, the innovations and devotion will continue throughout future.
-During the last fifty -seven years, many extraordinary women in and around Abilene have worked to fulfill the mission of those first fifteen women.
-These enthusiastic and dedicated volunteers, along with the support of businesses, organizations and the people of the community generously contribute to the Philharmonic and stimulate interest and appreciation for symphonic music.
+Many extraordinary women in and around Abilene have worked to fulfill the mission of those first fifteen women.
+These enthusiastic and dedicated volunteers, along with the support of the community generously contribute to the Philharmonic and stimulate interest and appreciation for symphonic music.